 7. Be careful with exposure to radiation.
 X-ray tests, such as CT scans, can be helpful at times, but radiation side-effects are cumulative, and exposure should be limited as much as possible.

 8. Are you taking narcotics for pain control regularly?
 Narcotics are best used for acute pain; chronic use can lead to problems.
 Alternative pain management techniques can be used to get you off these medications.

 9. Be sure to take your medications as prescribed!
 Missing doses or stopping treatment without talking with your doctor is a recipe for relapse.

 10. Keep your follow-up visits with your doctor!
 Even if you feel well, your IBD may be active and preventive care may be due.
 An ounce of prevention is worth a pound of cure!

-The IBD Center at Baylor University Medical Center is ready to help you deal with your condition.
+The Baylor Scott & White Center for Inflammatory Bowel Diseases is ready to help you deal with your condition.
 Call us if we can be of assistance.